exonum/exonum-doc/src/get-started/java-binding.md

 To run a node with your Java service you need to use Exonum Java application.
-You can download an archive containing the application and all the necessary dependencies on [GitHub releases page][github-releases].
-We suggest to use `debug` version during development and `release` for production builds.
+You can download an archive containing the application and all the necessary dependencies on [the Releases page][github-releases] on GitHub.
+We suggest using `debug` version during development and `release` for production builds.
 Follow these steps: